Climate Restoration using Natural Earth Systems

 - Ocean brightening, as growth of phytoplankton turns it from black-blue to turquoise.

-The ocean bottom has been a natural carbon sink for millions of years.
+The ocean has been a natural carbon sink for millions of years, as seen by the existence of the many millions of gigatons of continental carbonate rock.
 We argue it is capable of safely and permanently sequestering around 10 billion tons of carbon that needs to be removed yearly from the atmosphere from anthropogenic sources.

 Iron Salt Aerosol already exists in the troposphere from steel manufacturing, coal fired power stations (along with the undesirable mercury compounds and particulates etc) and numerous other sources, including windblown dust.

 There is much more to it than that.
-Focused largely on chemistry, the ISA team have researched the way Iron Salt Aerosol encompasses both the global water cycle including ocean circulation, and large parts of the long-term geological carbon cycle, including sequestration into the ocean crust and sediments.
+Focused largely on chemistry, the ISA team have researched the way Iron Salt Aerosol encompasses both the global water cycle including ocean circulation, and large parts of the long-term geological carbon ‘cycle’, including sequestration into the ocean crust, sediments and eventually continents.
 We do not accept the claim that the oceans can absorb only 1 billion tons of carbon each year owing to hypothetically large carbon-dioxide out-gassing from plankton litter oxidation.
-Most of the organic material produced by phytoplankton growth and its downstream food-web is stable and can remain in the ocean for centuries.
-In addition, contrary to claims that Iron Salt Aerosol damages the stratospheric ozone layer we argue that ISA depletion of methyl-halides is much more likely to strengthen it.
+Most of the organic material produced by phytoplankton growth and its downstream food-web becomes oxidised back to bicarbonate and stays in the ocean for centuries.
+Eventually it becomes permanently sequestered either as carbonate or organic compounds in the ocean crust and sediments.
+In addition, contrary to claims that Iron Salt Aerosol damages the stratospheric ozone layer we argue that ISA depletion of methyl-halides is much more likely to strengthen the ozone layer.

 The two diagrams below contrast the current warming cycle towards a Hothouse Earth with the beneficial effects of an ISA program.

 The lead authors of the Iron Salt Aerosol paper (https://www.earth-syst-dynam.net/8/1/2017/) are chemical engineers Franz Oeste, and Renaud de Richter.
 Their proposal is being promoted in Australia by Robert Tulip and John Macdonald, and in the UK by Clive Elsworth.
-The Australians are in early discussions with Australian local government to plan an initial trial off the Bass Strait.
+The Australians are in early discussions with Australian local government to plan an initial trial off the Bass Strait between the south coast of Australia and Tasmania.

 See: Full Summary